 Custodial Credit Risk - Deposits.
 In the case of cash, this is the risk that in the event of bank failure, the Authority's deposits may not be returned.
 The Authority does not have a formal deposit policy for custodial credit risk.
+The Authority's investments (PA INVEST and money markets) are not exposed to custodial credit risk because they are not evidenced by securities that exist in physical or book entry form.

-As of December 31, 2020 and 2019, \$2,733,243 and \$8,436,396 of the Authority's bank balance of \$2,983,243 and \$8,968,798, respectively, was exposed to custodial credit risk because it was uninsured but collateralized in accordance with Act 72 of 1971, which requires the institution to pool collateral for all governmental deposits and have the collateral held by an approved custodian in the institution's name.
+As of December 31, 2021 and 2020, \$4,212,333 and \$2,733,243 of the Authority's bank balance of \$4,462,333 and \$2,983,243, respectively, was exposed to custodial credit risk because it was uninsured but collateralized in accordance with Act 72 of 1971, which requires the institution to pool collateral for all governmental deposits and have the collateral held by an approved custodian in the institution's name.